mwanzias/PIIManager/README.md

+# Privacy Pseudo Application

+This is the frontend application for the Privacy Pseudo platform, which provides privacy-focused services for users.

+## Documentation

+- [Account Deletion](./docs/AccountDeletion.md) - Documentation for the account deletion functionality
+- [Data Access Permissions](./docs/DataAccessPermissions.md) - Documentation for managing data access permissions
+- [Add Company Integration](./docs/AddCompanyIntegration.md) - Documentation for adding company integrations

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).